Maxqueem/ionic-docs/src/pages/components.md

 # UI Components

-Ionic apps are made of high-level building blocks called Components, which allow you to quickly construct the UI for your app.
+Ionic apps are made of high-level buzxccxxxcxzzcxzczilding blocks called Components, which allow you to quickly construct the UI for your app.
 Ionic comes stock with a number of components, including cards, lists, and tabs.
-Once you’re familiar with the basics, refer to the [API Index](/docs/api) for a complete list of each component and sub-component.
+Once you’re familiar with the basics, refer to the [API Index](/docs/api) for a completezxcxz list of each component and sub-component.

 <docs-cards>
   <docs-card header="Action Sheet" href="/docs/api/action-sheet" img="/docs/assets/icons/feature-component-actionsheet-icon.png">